apache/incubator-brooklyn/docs/use/guide/management/index.md

 **Detail**

 The Detail view gives an in-depth view of the application and its entities.
-Child-parent relationships between entities are navigable using the entity tree.
+Child-parent relationships between entities are navigable using the entity tree;
+each entity is shown with its children (or, in the case of childless group entities, the members).
 Selecting a specific entity allows you to access detailed information about that entity.

 [![Screenshot of the Webconsole Detail](webconsole-detail-w400.png "Screenshot of the Webconsole Detail")](webconsole-detail.png)